Building A Successful Marketing Team Structure For Your Business

 Segment-Focused

-A segment-focused approach organizes the marketing team based on customer segments or target markets.
+A segment-focused marketing approach organizes the marketing team based on customer segments or target markets.
 This structure helps in delivering targeted and personalized messaging that resonates with specific customer groups.
 These groups could be divided based on a variety of demographic and psychographic insights like age, gender, income, interests, and more.

 Each team is responsible for a particular market segment, conducting in-depth market research, developing tailored marketing strategies, and ensuring effective communication with the target audience.